oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 ![](images/00/37.integration_response_json.png)

 35. Click `Next` button to proceed next, **Oracle REST Endpoint Configuration Summary** page.
     Your setup should look like below, then click `Done` button.
+We just finish defining a REST **Trigger** to expose this integration flow to client consumer.

 ![](images/00/38.integration_rest_done.png)